petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 To manually backup your environment from the Backups page, click on *Backup Now*.
 This process can take several minutes or hours depending on the size of your services.

 Once started, the backup service icon indicates a backup is in progress, and a message appears at the top of the screen.
-The new backup also appears in the *Backup history*.
+The new backup also appears in the Backup history.

 ![The backup service icon and a message at the top of the screen indicate a backup is in progress.](./backup-service-overview/images/05.png)